 An unaccepted invitation requires a user license until the invitation expires two weeks after it was issued.

-If you have more user licenses than you are using, you can contact Support at 1-877-CRM-CHOICE to reduce the number of licenses.
+If you have more user licenses than you are using, contact support to reduce the number of licenses.
 You cannot reduce the number of licenses to less than you are currently using or less than your offer allows.
-Any changes will be reflected in your next billing cycle.
+Any changes are reflected in your next billing cycle.

-Depending on how you are using Microsoft Dynamics CRM Online, you may also want to explore additional ways to organize users.
+Depending on how you are using Microsoft Dynamics CRM, you may want to explore additional ways to organize users.
 These groupings do not have any impact on controlling data access.

 Users can do the following tasks themselves: